hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: lodash, lodash.template, lodash.templatesettings.
-A copy of the source code may be downloaded from https://github.com/lodash/lodash.git (lodash), https://github.com/lodash/lodash.git (lodash.template), https://github.com/lodash/lodash.git (lodash.templatesettings).
+The following software may be included in this product: lodash, lodash.merge, lodash.template, lodash.templatesettings.
+A copy of the source code may be downloaded from https://github.com/lodash/lodash.git (lodash), https://github.com/lodash/lodash.git (lodash.merge), https://github.com/lodash/lodash.git (lodash.template), https://github.com/lodash/lodash.git (lodash.templatesettings).
 This software contains the following license and notice below:

 Copyright OpenJS Foundation and other contributors <https://openjsf.org/>